-I am not going to explain why my children had two birthday parties, because I think that the cakes themselves already made them look spoiled enough.
+I am not going to explain why my children had two birthday parties although their birthdays are only four days apart.
+And of course they had more than one cake.
+Spoiled!
+I know!
 Not to mention how my 4-year-old only cared about the candle blowing part but NOTHING!

 Preheat oven to 350F.
 Grease and flour two 8 1/2-inch (3 quarts) stainless steel mixing bowls and one 5 1/2-inch (1 1/2 quarts) stainless steel mixing bowl.